deejaygraham/sketchnoting-for-developers/draft.md

 Quotes, things to lookup later, book references, unanswered questions

+add decoration last - capture information in lulls or after add shading etc. when speaker is off in the weeds use time to fill in bits or connect.

 (Find some examples -eva lotta lamm use of quotes)

+Don't get all the detail

+At it's most basic, it's writing and using boxes and lines to establish a visual hierarchy - what's important and what's less important.

+# Keep it simple

+Use basic shapes - bullets - lines and arrows, boxes and clouds to establish a visual hierarchy and give the correct level of importance to everything in your note.

+# Create your own DSL

+In the heat of sketchnoting a live event, you often can't spend ten minutes trying to think of the best way to draw a metaphor.
+What will develop are a set of repeating icons that you will use over and over again to act as markers in your notes.

+E.g.
+Lightbulb for idea
+Something you disagree with or controversial could be an exclamation mark A bang splat could be a surprising idea or a surprising fact.
+Book for reference to look up
+Cloud for something to google

+Over time you'll become more comfortable with these icons and fluent in drawing them.
+They become your "Visual Language" as sketchoting DSL if you will.
+They really are there to communicate with you personally so it's fine if they don't match someone else's personal "language" but used consistently the context will communicate with others.

+Anyone reading the abstract for this talk will have noticed I mentioned in it that sketchnoting was better than F#.
+This was mostly a troll for Richard Dalton who is giving a talk on F# somewhere else in the building at the moment.
+But it really is true.
+This hand-written DSL you are developing does not involve a keyboard - therefore it's "untyped" and it is really only required to parse or compile on a single machine - your brain. (works on my machine).

+# Embrace your mistakes

+Don't worry about spelling or drawing mistakes.
+You can come back and fill in letters, draw over bits that are wrong and mostly no one will notice in the finished note.
+If you make a mess, just accept it and move on - worrying about what you have done wrong will stop you capturing anything else the speaker has to say.

 # Using

 Is it just for talks?
 Other uses - one technique to get you started.
+Laurens Bonnema, agile coach - retrospectives, reviews and sprint planning.
+If anyone is interested in this, Laurens runs a course for Product Owners and there are details in the SNW.

 # Inspiration